ChandanRoul06/Hypothetical_Superstore_analysis/README.md

-/* Q13) Find all the customers who individually ordered on 3 consecutive days
+# Q13) Find all the customers who individually ordered on 3 consecutive days
-		where each day’s total order was more than 50 in value?*/
+		where each day’s total order was more than 50 in value?

 WITH cte AS (